Agoric/agoric-sdk/packages/marshal/README.md

 plain empty objects, which should be valid `OnlyData` and serialize fine, are instead rejected because they are currently classified as a presence.
 We are in the process of fixing this.

-The string resulting from marshal's `stringify` must be unserialized by marshal's `parse`.
-If the string encoding was simply the `Encoding` string produced by the normal use of marshal described above, it would also be valid JSON and one might mistakenly decode it using plain `JSON.stringify`.
-To protect againt this hazard happening by accident, marshal's `stringify` prepends an `'M:'` and delegates to marshal's normal serialzation.
-Marshal's `parse` checks for and removes this `'M:'` before delegaing to marshal's normal unserialization.
-If this prefix is not present, `parse` throws an error.
-Of course, if you want to use `JSON.parse` on the data on purpose, to look at the encoded form, you can strip off the prefix and do so yourself.